 The terms contained in QBE's Heads of Agreement oblige the Government to accept QBE's cumulative liabilities that are between \$10 million and \$90 million if these liabilities arise from a single builder failure.
-In return for accepting this risk, the Government receives 10 per cent of the value of premiums written by QBE.
+In return for accepting this risk, the Government receives 10 per cent of the value of all of QBE's premium revenue.
 Calliden has no risk-sharing arrangement with Government as it chooses to limit its potential liabilities arising from the failure of a single builder to less than \$10 million.